nakshi-dudhiya/terraform-beginner-bootcamp-2023/journal/week0.md

 [AWS CLI Env Vars](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)

-We can check if our AWS credentials is configured correctly by running the following AWS CLI command:
+We can check if our AWS credentials are configured correctly by running the following AWS CLI command:
 ```sh
 aws sts get-caller-identity
 ```

-If it is successfull, you should see a JSON payload return as follows:
+If it is successful, you should see a JSON payload return as follows:

 ```json
 gitpod /workspace/terraform-beginner-bootcamp-2023 (7-refactor-aws-cli-script) $ aws sts get-caller-identity